Looking for the top Korean learning resources? We’ve got you covered!

-- HanCinema: HanCinema is an independent Korean Movie and Drama Database, discover the South Korean cinema and TV drama diversity, browse through movies, dramas, directors, actors and actresses, film companies, updated news, find Korean film and drama related info and links.
+HanCinema: HanCinema is an independent Korean Movie and Drama Database.
+Whether you’re watching movies to learn Korean or for entertainment, you can discover South Korean cinema and TV drama diversity here.
+You can also browse through Korean movies, dramas, directors, actors and actresses, film companies, updated news, find Korean film and drama-related info, and links.

-- SoompiTV: You can watch Korean dramas legally from this site with English subtitles.
+SoompiTV: You can watch Korean dramas legally from this site with English subtitles.
 Only available in the USA and Canada.
-Has a large catalogue of shows and dramas.
+Has a large catalog of shows and dramas.

-- Viki: Features dramas, TV shows and movies from all over the world that can be watched on your computer or smartphone through an application.
+Viki: Features dramas, TV shows, and movies from all over the world that you can watch on your computer or smartphone through an application.

-- Cineast: This website has lots of content.
+Cineast: This website has lots of content.
 It has some English movies with Korean subtitles and some Korean movies.
-Look in the section called ‘자유실’ to find some movies to watch.
+Look in the section called 자유실 (jayusil) to find some movies to watch.

 Korean TV and Radio